Guidelines for Students with Disabilities

 2. Upon acceptance to a program of study, all students will be required to sign a statement indicating that they are able to meet all technical standards.

-3. Newly enrolling LSUHSC students with disabilities who are requesting reasonable accommodations are required to register with the Office of Academic Affairs.
+3. Newly enrolling LSUHSC students with disabilities who are requesting reasonable accommodations are required to register with the Office of Disabilities Service.
 (Students with disabilities who are not requesting reasonable accommodations are not required to register.)
 This action should take place as soon as possible after notification of acceptance.

 4.Currently enrolled students are required to register their need for accommodation as soon as their need is identified.